Rickets is the softening and weakening of bones in children, usually because of an extreme and prolonged vitamin D deficiency.

 Vitamin D promotes the absorption of calcium and phosphorus from the gastrointestinal tract.
 A deficiency of vitamin D makes it difficult to maintain proper calcium and phosphorus levels in bones, which can cause rickets.

-Signs and symptoms of rickets can include:
+Signs and symptoms of rickets may include:

 - Delayed growth